-Portable modular ramps offer the ability to mix-and-match ramp components to configure the ramp length that your unique situations demands.
+ADA compliant modular ramps offer the ability to mix-and-match ramp components to configure to the length and layout that your unique situations demands.
 While modular portable ramps aren’t the type of ramp you stow in the back of your SUV, they can be assembled in minutes and are an excellent solution for a semi-permanent or permanent need.

 The ramp experts at Handi-Ramp are always ready to answer your questions and to help you determine the best ADA-approved ramp for your needs.

 Residential Wheelchair Ramp Codes

 As previously suggested, we are unaware of any specific residential codes for the slope of a wheelchair ramp at a residential single-family home.
 Because building codes are determined locally, you should always search your area for any new wheelchair ramp requirements for non-commercial properties.

 Nonetheless, we recommend that when purchasing or building a wheelchair ramp that you adhere to a 2:12 ratio that allows for 2″ of rise for every foot of ramp length.
 This rule-of-thumb ensures that a healthy person who can otherwise manage their own travel in a wheelchair can safely navigate the incline of the ramp by themselves.